 Keep your dog from scratching with these useful tips!

-Although any dog, despite their breed, weight, health, or anything else, can have allergies, there is no doubt that having a healthy, nutritious diet can help minimize symptoms for your dog.
+Although any dog, despite their breed, weight, health, or anything else, can have seasonal allergies, there is no doubt that having a healthy, nutritious diet can help with the signs of seasonal allergies for your dog.

-With the right nutrients, they will have a better immune system, and stronger muscles and skin.
-You see, the healthier the body is, the more effective it is at fighting off allergens and stressors – even ones from the environment.
+With the right nutrients, they can maintain a healthy immune system, and strong muscles and skin.
+You see, a healthy immune system is effective at supporting your pup against allergens and stressors – even ones from the environment.